 - Click Create Load Balancer.

-An appropriate name Such as AccessGatewayLoadBalancer.
-Do not include spaces or special characters in the name.
+An appropriate name, such as AccessGatewayLoadBalancer.
+You can only use alphabets without spaces in the name.

 IP address type